[Speex-dev] Speex with PS3 SPE support

 > So please everyone stop making a fuss about version numbers, they're

 > meaningless if you don't look at the actual piece of software.
 A beta

-> of a Linux kernel, which is still safer than any "service pack"
+> a Linux kernel, which is still safer than any "service pack" released by

 >> Joost Schuur, Developer Support Manager, IGN Entertainment